qaaph-zyld/AstroGuide-Pro/CONTINUATION_PROMPT.md

 10. **Dashboard**: User dashboard (in progress)
 11. **BirthDataForm**: Form for entering birth data for chart creation

-## Current Issues
+## Current Issues and Solutions

 ### Running the Application
-- **Blank Page Issue**: The application currently shows a blank page when running locally
+- **Blank Page Issue**: We've addressed this by creating a TestComponent and TestPage to verify rendering, along with a TestNavigation component for easier navigation.
-- **TypeScript Errors**: Multiple TypeScript compatibility issues, particularly with React type definitions
+- **TypeScript Errors**: We've updated package.json to use compatible versions of dependencies and added cross-env for better environment variable handling.
-- **OpenSSL Configuration**: Requires legacy provider for compatibility with Node.js
+- **OpenSSL Configuration**: We've implemented multiple startup scripts (start.js, verbose-start.js, direct-start.js) that properly set the OpenSSL legacy provider environment variable.

 ### TypeScript Configuration
 - Updated `tsconfig.json` to be more permissive with `strict: false`